 - EliV5 is focusing on developing a drug to inhibit a target that controls major fungal cell activities.
 Clinical use of such a drug has the potential to provide a more effective therapeutic option for treating fungal infections and most importantly improving patient outcomes.

-EliV5 Therapeutics founder, CEO and CSO, Choukri Ben Mamoun, PhD is an Associate Professor of Infectious Diseases at the Yale School of Medicine.
+EliV5 Therapeutics founder, Choukri Ben Mamoun, PhD is a Professor of Medicine (Infectious Diseases) and Microbial Pathogenesis at Yale University School of Medicine.
 He is a leading researcher in microbial pathogenesis.
-Choukri’s primary research focus is on unique and essential pathways used by eukaryotic pathogens that could be targeted for the development of new anti-microbials.
-At Yale, The Ben Mamoun Lab identified a novel target for anti-fungal therapy and discovered new classes of highly selective compounds, which in initial tests showed excellent biological activity and safety profiles.
-These chemicals are among several targets currently being pursued by EliV5 Therapeutics for further development as anti-microbials.
+His primary research focus is on unique and essential pathways used by eukaryotic pathogens that could be targeted for the development of new anti-microbials.
+At Yale, The Ben Mamoun Lab identified a novel target for anti-fungal therapy and discovered new classes of highly selective compounds and have an excellent safety profile.
+These chemicals are among several leads currently being pursued by EliV5 Therapeutics for further development as anti-microbials.
 Choukri received his PhD from the University of Paris XI and completed his Postdoctoral Fellowship at Washington University School of Medicine.

 Core EliV5 team members include Yale Center for Molecular Discovery PITCH scientists:

 William Hungerford, MS

 EliV5 Therapeutics submitted an application for most recent STTR funding cycle.